Hockey legend Charanjit Singh dies | Sports-Games

 The former mid-fielder was 90 and would have turned a year older next month.
 He is survived by two sons and one daughter.

-Charanjit suffered a stroke five years back and was paralyzed since then.
+Charanjit, a Padma Shri and Arjuna awardee, suffered a stroke five years back and was paralysed since then.

-''Dad was paralyzed after suffering a stroke five years back.
-He used to walk with a stick but for the last couple of months, his health deteriorated and this morning he left us,'' his younger son V P Singh told PTI.
+''Dad was paralysed after suffering a stroke five years back.
+He used to walk with a stick but since the last couple of months, his health deteriorated and this morning he left us,'' his younger son V P Singh told PTI.

 Besides captaining the Olympic gold-winning team in 1964, he was also a part of the silver-winning side in the 1960 edition of the Games.
 He was also a part of the 1962 Asian Games silver-winning team.